datalad-handbook/book/docs/basics/101-136-filesystem.rst

 It needs a pointer to the root of the superdataset with the ``-d/--dataset`` flag, a path to the subdataset to be removed, and optionally a commit message (``-m/--message``) or recursive specification (``-r/--recursive``).
-To remove a subdataset, we will install the uninstalled subdataset again, and subsequently remove it with the :command:`datalad remove` command:
+To remove a subdataset, we will clone the uninstalled subdataset again, and subsequently remove it with the :command:`datalad remove` command:

 .. runrecord:: _examples/DL-101-136-163